 The advanced research project is a key component of the final year of study, providing students with experience of conducting cutting-edge research in the Institute of Life Science and Centre for Nanohealth over an extended period.
-The project will fall into one of the current medically-related research themes: Biomarkers and Genes; Microbes and Immunity; Devices.
+The projects undertaken will fall into one of the current medically-related research themes.
 Students will employ a range of advanced analytical procedures to investigate a specific topic.
 In addition, they will gain experience in preparing a research proposal and presenting their data in various formats.
 Research topics will be assigned that are appropriate to a specific degree title.
-For example, a Genetics student could be assigned a project investigating gene function in an insect vector of a tropical disease, using the technique of RNA interference.

 Ethical, Legal and Societal Issues (ELSI) in Applied Genomics

 This module will provide students with an understanding of the legal, regulatory & governance frameworks associated with medical genomics and the use of genomic data.
 It will equip students to explore and evaluate the main ethical, legal and social issues (ELSI) involved in: genomic testing and the wider implications for the patient and their families; precision medicine; and the use of genomic data for population research.